JKBero/Makers-Notes/Week_4.md

 ### Goal Setting
 - Research how to use gem with ```is_url?("https://www.youtube.com")``` or fail-safe alternative
-- Complete 'Databases - Domain Modelling using CRC Cards' workshop
+- Complete 'Databases - Domain Modelling using CRC Cards' workshop (see [workshops](https://github.com/JKBero/Makers-Notes/blob/master/Workshops.md))

 ### Pairing
 - ```is_url?("url")``` is in a gem called lapis_lazuli (documentation [here](https://github.com/spriteCloud/lapis-lazuli)).
 Did not use gem in the end; instead used a simpler form instead ```raise "Invalid url" unless url.include?("http://") || url.include?("https://")```.